gardrek/bollox/README.md

 # Usage #

+`cargo run` - for interactive REPL.

-`cargo run --release -- path/to/script.lox`
+`cargo run --release -- path/to/script.lox` - to run a script.

 `cargo run --release -- --compatibility path/to/script.lox` - for better compatibility with standard Lox.
 Switches back to C-style `if` and `while` statements instead of Rust-style.
 In the future this may also change how closures capture their environment.